ibm-cloud-docs/text-to-speech/websockets.md

 }

 function onClose(evt) {
-  // The audio stream is complete.
+  // The service's response is complete.
 }
 ```
 {: codeblock}